[ Homepage ] [ Introduction

 Moon

-appear to monitor the approach routes to the ruin.
-The center room in the main structure
+fortification.
+The center room in the main structure is decorated in

 Circle of Friends: